 Studies show that approximately 20% of individuals will engage in extramarital sex at some point in time.
-The reasons for infidelity are varied, including: desire discrepancy in one's primary partnership, a wish for sexual variety, an antidote for boredom, or a journey for personal growth and freedom.
+The reasons for infidelity are varied, including: desire discrepancy in one's primary partnership, a wish for sexual variety, an antidote for boredom, and/or a journey for personal growth and freedom.
 Many of my clients find themselves a decade or two into marriage questioning their initial commitment to a monogamous relationship structure.
-"I didn't know there were other options," they say, "Why I thought I could commit to one person forever, I do not know.
+"I didn't know there were other options," I often hear, "Why I thought I could commit to one person forever, I do not know.
 I guess it is what society expected of me so I just went along and signed on the dot."

 I am often asked to define consensual non-mongamy for clients curious about alternative relationship structures.
 In a consensually non-monogamous (CNM) relationship, the partners involved agree that having more than one sexual and/or romantic partner at the same time is permissible.
 While interest in CNM relationships appears to be on the rise, they continue to remain highly stigmatized.

 Open– Open relationships is a broad umbrella category for non-monogamy in relationships.
 Open relationships simply implies non-monogamy without much detail (e.g., can refer to dating, marriage, etc.).